htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 ### Plan for Next Week

-1. Conduct opportunity scanning and problem identification related to movie recommendation services.
+1. Conduct opportunity analysis and problem identification related to movie recommendation services.

 2. Research existing movie recommendation platforms and identify their strengths and weaknesses.